 Thanksgiving can leave us scratching our heads wondering what to do with all those leftovers, especially when you're sooo over slaving in the kitchen!
 I get it!
 I shared a way to use up leftover turkey but what if you have HAM languishing unused and unloved in the fridge after last week?
 Here's a yummy, hearty soup that doesn't take much to throw together but tastes like it took all day.

-Perfect for simmering while you start hauling totes of Christmas decorations out of storage and struggling with half-lit strands of lights that you KNOW worked when you put them away!
+This ham and bean soup is perfect for simmering while you start hauling totes of Christmas decorations out of storage and struggling with half-lit strands of lights that you KNOW worked when you put them away!
 Ugh!

 Starts off with sauteeing some onion, garlic and celery in olive oil in a big stockpot.
 When they've gotten all yummy and transparent, add water and bouillon.
 Then toss in diced potatoes, sliced carrots and simmer til they're tender.
 Finally, add beans and ham, heat through and serve- oooh how about some cornbread to go with it?